 Conduct gap analyses and develop or update plans for EV charging infrastructure in each of the 14 Partnership states at statewide, regional and community levels.
 Use analyses to educate a wide range of stakeholders and plan deployment of EVSE at all levels and site types in each state.

 Fleet Engagement & EV Adoption

-Meet with personnel from 560 fleets across all Partnership states, then drive EV adoption in an average of at least 10 fleets per state.
+Meet with personnel from 560 fleets across all partnership states, then drive EV adoption in at least 10 fleets per state.